 Volunteers are our most important resource here at the State Arboretum.
-See the descriptions below for some of our regular volunteer opportunities.
-If you have any questions about becoming a volunteer, contact our admin specialist at [email protected]
+See the descriptions on this page for some of our regular volunteer opportunities.
+If you have any questions about becoming a volunteer, contact our administrative specialist Sue at [email protected]

 When you're ready to join our team of enthusiastic volunteers, click the link below to sign up!